oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

 6. Click **Insert**, or replace the existing SQL query with the one provided below to generate the same output for this workshop:

-    *Note: By replacing it with the provided code, we ensure that your application behaves consistently and matches the expected outcome.*
+    *Note: Replacing the query with the provided code ensures that your application behaves consistently and matches the expected output.*
     ```
     <copy>
     select ee.id,